Indian Art History

 Besides the structures in stones, the Gupta temple-architecture was also erected in brick.
 Among the brick temples, the most famous one is the temple at Bhitargaon in Kanpur district of Uttar Pradesh.
 The beautiful designs on the body of the temple show the artistic talent of the builders who could mould the bricks in various forms.

 The Gupta monuments were built under the Puranic religious concepts.
 They represented both balance and beauty.
 Built both in stone and brick, they maintained external decorations of a higher order.
-They were built in great many numbers, but have been swept away by the tides of time.
+They were built in a great many numbers, but have been swept away by the tides of time.

 Salabhanjika or Shalabhajika refers to the sculpture of a woman, displaying stylized feminine features, standing near a tree and grasping a branch.